Table of Contents

 The jet of water from the control paring disc enters a precisely located opening on the inner diameter of the distributing ring.
-The centrifugal force carries this water radially outwards into the water passage within the bowl body.
+The centrifugal force radiates this water outwards into the water passage within the bowl body.

 This is also a critical part of the operating water system of the centrifuge.
 The functional aspect of this part is explained in our Bowl Troubleshooting article.

-As the alternate name ‘disc carrier’ implies, the centrifuge distributor has all the discs (stack) mounted.
-The distributor serves as the fixture for the conical plates within the centrifuge bowl.
-It aligns the cones in the correct orientation using an alignment key and corresponding slots on all discs.
+As the alternate name ‘disc carrier’ implies, the centrifuge distributor has mounted all the discs (stack).
+The distributor is the fixture for the conical plates within the centrifuge bowl.
+It aligns the cones correctly using an alignment key and corresponding slots on all discs.